DiSC CS style graphic with text: stability, accuracy, support

 Common traits:

 CS types tend to be a bit warmer and more accepting than other C styles.
 They like to be well-prepared, taking time to refine their ideas and plan before taking action.
-They tend to be even-tempered and patient with people or situations others find difficult but can withdraw if they do become uncomfortable.
+They tend to be even-tempered and patient with people or situations others find difficult, but can withdraw if they do become uncomfortable.
 Other common CS style traits include:

 • perfectionist